Trúc Lâm Temple and Monastery

 Stay stilltry to stay still for as long as possible and deepen into relaxation.

-The monk left the room and continued on his way to his session of meditation (monks and tourists don’t meditate in the same place).
+The monk left the room and continued on his way to his meditation session (monks and tourists don’t meditate in the same place).
 I tried to stay focused while meditating, but with my dad stretching his legs due to knee pain, I got distracted.
 I read some of my meditation book and waited for my mom and Delaney to finish meditating.

 We struggled to meditate for six whole minutes–1/60th of the time the monks and nuns meditate each day.